Egyptian cuisine: Tea

 Tea is a vital part of daily life and folk etiquette in Egypt.
 It typically accompanies breakfast in most households, and drinking tea after lunch is a common practice.
 Visiting another person's household, regardless of socioeconomic level or the purpose of the visit, entails a compulsory cup of tea; similar hospitality might be required for a business visit to the private office of someone wealthy enough to maintain one, depending on the nature of the business.
-A common nickname for tea in Egypt is "duty" (pronounced in Arabic as "wa-jeb" or "wa-geb"), as serving tea to a visitor is considered a duty, while anything beyond is a nicety.
+A common nickname for tea for visitors in Egypt is "duty" (pronounced in Egyptian Arabic as "wageb"), as serving tea to a visitor is considered a duty, while anything beyond is a nicety.

 Besides true tea, herbal teas are also often served at Egyptian teahouses.
 Karkadeh (كركديه), a tea of dried hibiscus sepals, is particularly popular, as it is in other parts of North Africa.
 It is generally served extremely sweet and cold but may also be served hot.
 This drink is said to have been a preferred drink of the pharaohs.
 In Egypt and Sudan, wedding celebrations are traditionally toasted with a glass of hibiscus tea.
 On a typical street in downtown Cairo, one can find many vendors and open-air cafés selling the drink.
 In Egypt, karkadeh is used as a means to lower blood pressure when consumed in high amounts.
 Infusions of mint, cinnamon, dried ginger, and anise are also common, as is sahlab.
 Most of these herbal teas are considered to have medicinal properties as well; particularly common is an infusion of hot lemonade in which mint leaves have been steeped and sweetened with honey and used to combat mild sore throat.